-Kerry Humphreys is an Associate Professor at UNSW Sydney.
-She teaches and researches in behavioural management accounting, and supervises research students in the Honours and PhD programs.
-Kerry is an inaugural Scientia Fellow at UNSW, where her research investigates when managers make effective decisions incorporating strategic and performance information, and how new managers can learn to make better decisions using this information.
-Her PhD research (Managers’ Performance Evaluation Judgments and Dynamic Resource Allocation Decisions using the Balanced Scorecard Framework) received the American Accounting Association (AAA) Outstanding Doctoral Dissertation Award for the Accounting, Behavior and Organizations section.
+Kerry Humphreys is an Associate Professor.
+She researches, teaches and designs curricula in strategic management accounting, and supervises Honours and postgraduate research students.
+Her research investigates when managers make effective decisions incorporating strategy and performance information, including the balanced scorecard, and how new managers can learn to make better decisions using this information.

 The Accounting Review,

 Journal of Management Accounting Research.
 Kerry is an Editor of

 Accounting and Finance, and Editorial Board member of

 Journal of Management Accounting Research.
 Her research has received external funding from the Accounting & Finance Association of Australia and New Zealand (AFAANZ) and the Chartered Institute of Management Accountants (CIMA).
 She served as Director of the UNSW Business School’s Experimental Research Laboratory (BizLab).